libmapper/libmapper/doc/tutorials/tutorial_c.md

 ## Working with timetags

-_libmpr_ uses the `mpr_time_t` data structure to store [NTP timestamps](http://en.wikipedia.org/wiki/Network_Time_Protocol#NTP_timestamps).
+_libmapper_ uses the `mpr_time_t` data structure to store [NTP timestamps](http://en.wikipedia.org/wiki/Network_Time_Protocol#NTP_timestamps).
 For example, the handler function called when a signal update is received contains a `timetag` argument.
 This argument indicates the time at which the source signal was _sampled_ (in the case of sensor signals) or _generated_ (in the case of sequenced or algorithimically-generated signals).

-When updating output signals using the function `mpr_sig_set_value()` a time argument must be provided.
-This timestamp should only be overridden if your program has access to a more accurate measurement of the real time associated with the signal update, for example if you are writing a driver for an outboard sensor system that provides the sampling time.
-Otherwise the constant `MPR_NOW` can be used as the timetag argument to cause _libmpr_ to provide the current time.

-_libmpr_ also provides helper functions for getting the current device-time, setting the value of a `mpr_time_t` from other representations, and comparing or copying timetags.
+_libmapper_ provides helper functions for getting the current device-time, setting the value of a `mpr_time_t` from other representations, and comparing or copying timetags.
 Check the API documentation for more information.

 ## Working with signal instances

-_libmpr_ also provides support for signals with multiple _instances_, for
+_libmapper_ also provides support for signals with multiple _instances_, for
 example:

 * control parameters for polyphonic synthesizers;